 Most Reverend Greg Homeming OCD

-Catholic Schools in the Diocese of Lismore are significant contributors to the broader evangelising mission of the Bishop of Lismore and the Catholic Church.
-Pope Francis’ visible commitment to Christ’s humility, love and compassion are well known, as are his joy and tenderness.
-We take courage from, and aspire to follow his example as we relate to our young people and we commit ourselves to offer student focused, Christ centred, learning opportunities for our students so that they will be provided with a range of opportunities to experience the fullness of life.
+Our Catholic schools in the Diocese of Lismore have a long and distinguished history.
+They have been pioneering influencers in our regional communities and a source of strength and comfort in times of both hardship and prosperity.
+Importantly, in a modern Church, they are significant contributors to the broader evangelising mission of our Bishop, Pope Francis and our Church as a whole.
+Christ is authentically present in our schools, and they are a visible and palpable commitment to His humility, love, and compassion.
+We take courage from and aspire to follow His example as we relate to our young people, and we commit ourselves to offer student-focused, Christ-centred learning opportunities for our students so that they will be provided with a range of opportunities to experience the fullness of life.

-Families are the first and principal educators of their children.
-Our teachers and support staff work with families to support students to recognise, achieve and then surpass their potential; to believe in themselves and to have pride in their own achievements and abilities.
+As you encounter our schools and the Catholic Schools Office, you will note our frequent reference to families.
+We recognise that families are the first and principal educators of their children.
+On this basis, our principals, teachers and staff work with families to support students to recognise, achieve and surpass their potential, believe in themselves and have pride in their own achievements and abilities.

-As Director, I welcome you and invite you to take time to explore, learn and discover more about the work of our schools.
-Should you require any further assistance or have any questions about Catholic education in the Diocese of Lismore, please do not hesitate to call or contact any of our schools directly.
+As Director, I am proud to welcome you and invite you to take time to explore, learn and discover more about the work of our schools.
+Should you require further assistance or have questions about Catholic Education in the Diocese of Lismore, please do not hesitate to call or contact any of our schools directly.

 With best wishes